 **Read also: Working principle of an AC Motor

-The rotor of the dc machine consists of a commutator, brushes, compensating winding, and a shaft.
-It rotates in external magnetic flux(produces by the stator) when the current flows in it.
+The rotor of the DC machine consists of a commutator, brushes, compensating winding, and a shaft.
+It rotates in external magnetic flux(produced by the stator) when the current flows in it.

-The yoke or outer frame provides coverage to a dc motor.
-It is made up of cast steel for large dc motors.
-And of cast iron for small dc motors.
+The yoke or outer frame provides coverage to a DC motor.
+It is made up of cast steel for large DC motors.
+And cast iron for small DC motors.
 The yoke is used in DC machines because:

 A) It provides mechanical support to poles.